-One of the most common mistakes that simultaneous buyers and sellers make is the same one first-time buyers make; they make their eyes bigger than their stomachs.
-Before you begin shopping for a new home, it is vital that you get pre-approved for a mortgage.
-It’s the first step towards getting qualified for a mortgage and will give you a good idea of how much you can expect to be approved for.
+One of the most common mistakes that simultaneous buyers and sellers make is the same one first-time buyers make; they make their eyes more significant than their stomachs.
+Before you begin shopping for a new home, you must get pre-approved for a mortgage.
+It’s the first step towards getting qualified for a mortgage and will give you a good idea of how much you can expect to be approved.
 Otherwise, you’ll waste your time looking at homes that you can’t afford.
 Know what to expect, and it’s less likely that a deal will fall through.

 Not having a large enough cushion

 The real estate market can be very volatile.
 Even a haven like New York isn’t without sudden price drops and times in the year when the market goes cold.
 You need to sell your current home for a minimum amount to pay for your next one.
 But ask yourself, can you still do that if the market softens and you have to revise your asking price by say $20,000?
 If not, then you can wish goodbye to your down payment.
 Give yourself a little cushion on what you need to sell to pay for a new home.
 If you need all the money you’ll make from the sale to complete the purchase; then it’s better to assume you’ll get less than expected.

 Agreeing to too much to get the deal done

 By handling two different transactions at once, you’ll be under a lot of pressure during negotiations.
 Those you’re dealing with may be aware of your situation and could be using that to make extra demands.
 Don’t cave in just because you want to get the deal done.
 Make sure you’re okay with what you agree to and that you’re not being taken advantage of.
 If you need time to think something over, then tell them.
 Yes, this will delay the closing, but that’s better than an expensive financial mistake.